How to Fix a CPU Bottleneck

 While these methods will only delay the inevitable, they will help you in the meantime before you upgrade your CPU.
 This is because the discrepancy on your CPU in terms of performance is still there.
 You are just reducing the load on everything to help your CPU keep up.
 This means you are under-utilizing your RAM and your GPU when playing a game.

 Upgrading your CPU will be the best option as getting this problem already entails that you either focused more on one part or you upgraded your other parts first before the CPU.
 CPU stands for central processing unit which should mean that it is the most important part of a computer.
-CPUs should always be the priority and it will always be worth it to invest in the best gaming CPU out in the market.
+CPUs should always be the priority and it will always be worth it to invest in a solid processor.

 Like mentioned before, it is better to have a GPU bottleneck than a CPU bottleneck.
 So, if you are on a tight budget, it is best to get a good CPU than a good GPU.
 This is because an underutilized GPU will just be a waste of money whereas, an underutilized CPU can give you more flexibility in multitasking.